Temps and termites are on the rise. Schedule your free inspection today.

 Being stung by the warrior wasp had Schmidt wondering why he started this endeavor in the first place.
 He referred to the sting as “Torture.
 You are chained in the flow of an active volcano.”
 Little did he know, there was worse pain to come.
 This wasp is very large, at over two inches, with jaws longer than its front legs.
 Fortunately for us, this insect is predominantly found in South and Central America.

-Rated at the top of the scale (4.0), but still not the most painful sting, is that of the tarantula hawk.
+Rated at the top of the scale (4.0), but still not the most painful sting, the tarantula hawk wasp sting is the most painful wasp sting on the scale.
 Schmidt called it “Blinding, fierce, shockingly electric.
 A running hair dryer has been dropped into your bubble bath.
 A bolt out of the heavens.
 Lie down and scream.”

 Bullet ant